yuana97/code-snippets/multiplayer-paint/README.md

 Written walkthrough following Techlead's https://www.youtube.com/watch?v=t1aXuJkmTg8 .

 This guide covers the development and deployment of a 'Multiplayer Paint'

+WIP at www.canvasgamedemo.com

 # Table of contents
 1. [Troubleshooting](#troubleshooting)